 Some of the most useful and compelling information obtained during a fire experiment comes from visual observations.
 However, the extreme environmental conditions present in a fire necessitate limited access during experiments.
 Current solutions to collect visual data from fires have largely been limited to two-dimensions, often with a narrow field of view and for limited periods of time; e.g. until the camera is destroyed.
 High-resolution omnidirectional cameras are rapidly getting smaller, better and cheaper and the 360-degree images and video they capture provide a more immersive viewing experience.
 However, to use such cameras in a fire, two problems must be solved: how to keep the camera cool and how to protect the camera sensors from the intense thermal radiation given off by a fire.

-Work to develop and deploy the camera system is ongoing.
 New 360-degree videos will be posted below as they become available.